 Gracianna Medallion Club members love to discover knowledge about wines and winemaking and grape-growing.
 As you explore, you probably will come across the term terroir.
 It’s a French word, hard to pronounce if you’re an American, and hard to define precisely.
 Generally speaking, it refers to the soil and slope and aspect (in what direction it receives sunlight) and weather (or micro-climate, to be more technical) in the specific place where the vineyard is located.
 The important point is that terroir affects the nature and quality of the grapes and therefore of the wine.
 Some terroirs are particularly favorable for some specific varietals of grape.

-With this in mind, we’d like to talk about the terroir of the Mercedes Riverblock, the prestigious vineyard that is part of the Gracianna Estate on the “Miracle Mile” on Westside Road.
-The Mercedes Riverblock is one of a small string of vineyards located in the Russian River AVA bordering the river itself, in the space between the riverbank and Westside Road.
+With this in mind, we’d like to talk about the terroir of the Mercedes Riverblock, the prized vineyard that is part of the Gracianna Estate on Westside Road.
+The Mercedes Riverblock is one of a small string of prestigious vineyards located in the Russian River AVA bordering the river itself, in the space between the riverbank and Westside Road.
 The space, and the number of vineyards, is highly limited.

 The Mercedes Riverblock at Gracianna Winery